kevingroeger/TS3AudioBot-Client/README.md

 ![image10](https://imgur.com/0Aay2b6.png)

 There is currently only a small choice of preconfigured radio streams here.
-If you want to add your own radio go to [Radio Config](#radio-configuration).
+If you want to add your own radio go to [Customizing the app](#customizing-the-app).

 ### Toplist